solidrock-technology/docs/docs/releases/index.md

 ### Check-in Reset

-For venues hosting multiple meetings, we've added the ability to reset the number of checked-in tickets between events.
+For venues hosting multiple meetings, we've added the ability to reset the number of checked-in tickets between meetings.

 ### Simplified Payment Plan Cancellation